jactan77/item-list/README.md

 - Remove items from the list
 - View detailed information about each item
 - Real-time validation of input values
+- Real-time database synchronization with Firebase
+- Optimized listeners that prevent full refresh when adding new items

 ## Getting Started